-Jason Demant has worked as hypnotherapist in London for ten years.
+Jason Demant has worked as hypnotherapist in London for over ten years.

 Jason, can you explain more about what a hypnotherapist in London does?

 It’s really a real joy to do the work that I do.
 And often people might just be coming because they feel down or depressed or stuck in a rut.
 They’re not quite sure where to turn.
-So I’m always happy to help people and there’s often going to be people that I can’t help and they require more in depth psychological help.
+So, asa hypnotherapist in London I’m always happy to help out and there’s often going to be people that I simply can’t help and they require more in depth psychological help.
 They may need to see a psychotherapist, psychologist or if they’re in quite serious unhappiness or distress, the first stop would probably be seeing their GP and they may even need medication.

 Unlike a psychotherapist or counsellor, people don’t often come to me for a long period of time.
 So, for example, a psychotherapist may have clients who come to see them for months or even years.
-However, as a hypnotherapist, clients normally come for maybe one or two sessions.
-Though I do have some clients that will come for a few months.
+However, as a hypnotherapist in London, clients normally come for maybe somewhere between one or about eight sessions.
+Though, it is also true that I do have some clients who will come for a few months.
 It really depends on the goals that we work on together.
 I also provide life coaching and other counselling services, so that can also be a more open ended counselling relationship.